robbert-vdh/yabridge/README.md

   figure out how to do this in the least confusing way possible.
 - Mention that this update will break all existing symlinks and that the old `libyabridge.so` file should be removed when upgrading.
+- Pay close attention to the plugin groups section, since VST3 plugins by design cannot be hosted completely individually (as in, each plugin is basically in its own group).
 - Update all the AUR packages.
 - Test the binaries built on GitHub on plain Ubuntu 18.04, are we missing any static linking?